Guide to Normandy

 If you're planning to move to this corner of France, then the close proximity to the UK would be a major advantage as it ensures that you are never too far away from your family and loved ones there.
 The region is easily accessible with excellent transport links, such as ports, trains, and motorways.
 Normandy is a perfect blend of accessibility and beauty with its stunning beaches, peaceful lifestyle, and amiable locals.

-The region is renowned for its beautiful half-timbered farm buildings, Manor houses with slated rooves, chateaux, and traditional stone houses.
+The region is renowned for its beautiful half-timbered farm buildings, Manor houses with slated rooves, classic chateaux, mansions, and traditional stone houses.
 There are numerous smallholdings and farmhouses available in the region, ideal for those who love the outdoors and especially for equestrian lovers.
-Additionally, there are plenty of properties suitable for restoration, Bed & Breakfast, gite and hospitality projects.
+Additionally, there are plenty of properties suitable for restoration, Bed and Breakfast, gite and hospitality projects.

 Normandy is a popular destination for people who want to purchase a second home in the country.
-Property prices are more affordable compared to those in the Dordogne and Occitanie, although you can expect to pay a premium if you want to be closer to the coast or Paris.
+Property prices are more affordable compared to those in the Dordogne and Occitanie, although you can expect to pay a premium if you want to be closer to the coast.

-Whether you are a tourist or live in Paris, Normandy is easy and quick to access to by ferry, rail or road, for a few hours, a quiet holiday or for a lifetime, just ask Madonna!
-Take a look at our properties for sale in Normandy and tell us about your criteria.
+Whether you are a tourist or you're an expat living in Paris, Normandy is easy and quick to access to by rail, ferry, or road, for a few hours, a quiet holiday or for a lifetime, just ask Madonna, she loved it here!
+Take a look at our properties in Normandy and if you are actively looking in this historic region, please tell us about your project and criteria.

 Properties in Normandy